peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### FromString
-    public static EDecimal FromString​(java.lang.String str, EContext ctx) Creates a decimal number from a text string that represents a number.
-See
- <code>FromString(String, int, int, EContext)</code> for more information.
+    public static EDecimal FromString​(java.lang.String str, EContext ctx) Creates an arbitrary-precision decimal number from a text string that represents a number.
+See <code>FromString(String, int, int, EContext)</code> for more information.

 **Parameters:**

 * <code>str</code> - A string that represents a number.

-* <code>ctx</code> - An arithmetic context to control precision, rounding, and exponent range of the result.
+* <code>ctx</code> - An arithmetic context to control the precision, rounding, and exponent range of the result.
 If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in